 Once a customer is engaged and interested, what happens next is up to you, as the art salesperson.
 Many customers waffle at making the buying decision.
 Rather than rambling on about your work, you should be using your time with your potential buyer, to gather intelligence.
 You cannot help them unless you know what is causing them to hesitate.
 Is it size, which piece, price, number of pieces?
 It might just be they don’t know how to the piece safely home and properly displayed.

 Asking questions arms you with the information you can use in an information feedback loop.
 Your questions, obtained in a genuinely interested conversational approach, will demonstrate your interest in the buyers runs deeper than making a sale.
 Casually have them describe where they live, what kind of home they have, and where they envision your art will hang in their home.
 Do they own other pieces of original art?
 How long have they been collecting?
 Are they local or visiting?

 The classic approach is to meet your prospect.
 Introduce yourself, welcome them with a friendly confident smile and manner.
 Learn their name/s and one other bit of information.

 Then retreat to let them browse.
 Don’t stare at them or follow them around.
 Be available without hovering.
 You can come with comments on a piece they seem interested in, and use the segue to gather more intel.

 Give your prospects time and distance to view the art at their pace.
 Be ready to engage at the appropriate time.
-You do not want to come off as neither aloof, nor desperate.
-When you re-engage, don’t ask a closed ended question such as, “Can I answer any questions for you?”
-Use open ended questions.
+You want to come off as neither aloof nor desperate.
+When you re-engage, don’t ask a closed-ended question such as, “Can I answer any questions for you?”
+Use open-ended questions.
 “How long have you been collecting art?”
 “What other artists do you collect?”
 “What kinds of art do you own?’

 Your Confident Advice Will Untangle Uncertain Thoughts